 Do you want to be able to sprint faster and finally be that decisive step ahead of your opponent?
-Many top players are characterized by their speed and this gives them a big advantage.
-That is exactly why it is important for you to work specifically on your speed as a footballer.
+Many top players are characterized by their speed, giving them a significant advantage.
+That's precisely why it's important for you to work specifically on your speed as a footballer.

 Overview: